-Most foundations are set up to have a perpetual life-span, spending out only the interests from their investments while keeping the initial endowment intact.
-Other foundations choose to have a limited life-span.
-Regardless of the reason for the termination, foundations dissolve by "spending down" their assets in compliance with both state and federal law.
+Most foundations are set up to have a perpetual lifespan, spending out only the interests from their investments while keeping the initial endowment intact.
+Other foundations choose to have a limited lifespan.
+Regardless of the reason for the dissolution, foundations dissolve by "spending down" their assets in compliance with both state and federal law.

 See also our related Knowledge Base articles:

 - What is a foundation?